Motto: ” There are No Accidents. ”

 An Easy Solution to Your Flat-Knot Concerns:

 Put a Ring on It.
 Lately much has been made of the potential for some flat knots to roll or invert or capsize under load, sometimes repeatedly and consuming the tails until they come apart, obviously often with deadly results.
 Such incidents are rare and the indicated common causes are sloppy knots, mixed rope sizes, short tails, and bad weather or environment: snow, water, or mud which make the ropes slippery.
 However the unavoidable feature of all flat knots that can only aggravate a tendency to come apart under load is the opposite loading of a common opening in the knot by the two ropes.
 That prevents the knot from tightening and actually works to spread it on one side.

-This common adverse feature of flat knots can be completely defeated by the use of a small metal ring at the base of the knot — a 1.5-in link from a transport chain is ideal for this purpose — middle ring shown above: size of the opening is about 1.25″ X 0.5″ — they can be obtained by sawing through alternate links in a chain, but are otherwise indestructible, and can be used repeatedly.
-The smaller link at left would work better for smaller ropes; the quick link at right may work with larger ropes but doesn’t restrict the spreading effect as well.
+This common adverse feature of flat knots can be completely defeated by the use of a small metal ring at the base of the knot — a 1.5-in link from a transport chain is ideal for this purpose — middle ring shown above: size of the opening is about 1.25″ X 0.5″ — they can be obtained by sawing through alternate links in a chain, but are otherwise indestructible, and can of course be used repeatedly.
+The smaller link at left would work better for smaller ropes; the quick link at right may work with larger ropes but doesn’t restrict the spreading effect as well — to be avoided.

 The two tails are first fed through the ring and then the knot is tied in the tails beyond the ring.